mindspore-ai/docs/docs/mindformers/docs/source_en/feature/dataset.md

 3. Start Model Pre-training

    After modifying the dataset and parallel-related configurations in the model configuration file, you can refer to the model documentation to launch the model pre-training task.
-   Here, we take the [Llama3_1 model documentation](https://gitee.com/mindspore/mindformers/blob/master/research/llama3_1/README.md) as an example.
+   Here, we take the `qwen3` as an example.

 ## Hugging Face Dataset